elliothha/SpotifyColorSorter/README.md

 A locally run application to sort personal Spotify playlists by the songs' album cover colors.
 Utilizes the Spotify Web API and OAuth 2.0 system to securely access only user playlist data.
 Does not track any data.

+## Description

+Currently, the system is built on the basis of KMeans clustering algorithms in order to extract the singular most dominant color in LAB space.
+However, this has led to suboptimal results via the eye test, as some songs out of the majority appear out of place or disrupt what would otherwise be a singularly smooth color gradient.

+In order to correct this, I plan on expanding on the sorting heuristic by extracting a color "palette" of a number of the most dominant colors in an album cover, rather than just a single color.
+From here, I would be able to better sort songs to ensure a smooth gradient and reduce the variability inherent in KMeans causing irregularities.

 ## Getting Started

 These instructions will get you a copy of this Flask project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.